MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-color.md

 #### Don’t: Get too complicated

-For example, don’t have different shades of gray for light and dark theme.
+For example, don’t have different shades of gray for light and dark themes.
 Also, on large surfaces, never use neutral colors that aren’t gray scale.

    :::column-end:::
 :::row-end:::